 In 2019, Jones returned to the West End, taking over the role of Jenna in Waitress from Katharine McPhee.
 She played the role at the Adelphi Theatre for nine months, before Sara Bareilles made her West End debut in her own musical.
 Jones was due to return to Waitress from March 2020, but performances were cancelled due to the pandemic, with Waitress eventually closing its doors early.
 She also starred in A Christmas Carol at the Dominion Theatre in December 2020, but shows were suspended after a week in due to another lockdown.

 Away from the West End, Jones has made her name in the music scene.
 She represented the United Kingdom in Eurovision 2017, coming in 15th place after singing “Never Give Up on You” in Ukraine.

-In May 2021, Jones will return to Les Miserables, this time playing Fantine at the Sondheim Theatre.
-She’ll appear in the all-star concerts, alongside Jon Robyns, Bradley Jaden and Shan Ako.
+In 2021, Jones returned to Les Miserables, playing Fantine at the Sondheim Theatre.
+She appeared in the all-star concerts, alongside Jon Robyns, Bradley Jaden and Shan Ako.

 In 2022, Jones took over the role of Elphaba in Wicked.
 Following this, she'll return to Les Miserables to play Fantine.